dh-notes/pandoc-workflow/main.md

     Some sentence that needs citation.^[@fyfe_digital_2011 argues that too.]
 ```

 Once we run the markdown through Pandoc, "@fyfe_digital_2011" will be expanded to a full citation in the style of your choice.
+You can use the `@citation` syntax in any way you see fit: in-line with your text or in the footnotes.
 To generate a bibliography simply include a section called `# Bibliography` at the end of document.

 Now, go back to your metadata header at the top of your .md document, and specify the bibliography file to be used, like so: